Volume 2 - Better Homes and Ruins - The Life and Adventures of Sir Edelbert Spore

 Methods of rearranging the plants in the grove to increase their productivity.
 An inkling of how he might cast the garden buff more effectively.
 Thoughts of exactly how a plant uses the minerals it absorbs.
 As he pondered, new ideas crept forward into his mind.
 Edelbert was daydreaming of Flower Power.

 Considering the cause for a moment left him certain the staff was instigating the mental shift.
-The +1 artifact bonus was certainly the assumed bonus and a nice boost.
+The +1 artifact bonus was certainly a nice boost.
 With his mind free floating maybe the huge +3 Flower Power bonus took over, which guided his thoughts out to the garden.

 Specifically focusing through the staff, the dirtamancer considered Flower Power as a discipline.
 With the turn nearly over, he reflected on his Embalm special while thinking about how it might mesh with Flower Power.